fructusmortus/markdown-stream-parser/README.md

 3. Triggers corresponding actions based on matched patterns
 4. Transitions the parser into the appropriate state (block-level or inline)

-This consistent routing approach handles both high-level block elements (headings, paragraphs, code blocks) and inline styling (bold, italic, code spans) using the same underlying mechanism, ensuring uniformity in the parsing logic while accommodating the hierarchical nature of Markdown syntax.
+This consistent routing approach handles both high-level block elements (headings, paragraphs, code blocks) and inline styling (bold, italic, code spans) using the same underlying mechanism.

 Below is a **simplified diagram** for parsing a Markdown stream containing a paragraph with inline styles (italic, bold, etc.).
 This example omits other block types for clarity.